 •Imunify360 will not block addresses from CSF Allow and Ignore Lists.

 It is possible to enable CSF when Imunify360 is already running.
 All IP addresses from Imunify360 White List will be exported to CSF ignore list.
 In about 30 seconds after CSF started, Imunify360 switches to CSF Integration mode.

 To check if CSF integration is enabled go to Imunify360 → Firewall tab → White List section and check if there is a warning message "CSF is enabled.
 Please manage IPs whitelisted in CSF using CSF user interface or config file".
 It means that CSF and Imunify360 integration processed successfully.

 To get events from Login Failure Daemon (LFD), Imunify360 automatically replaces BLOCK_REPORT variable to the file path of Imunify360 script.

-In CSF integration mode, when some IP address is blocked by LFD, Imunify360 adds this IP address to its Graylist and then removes it from CSF deny/tempdeny lists.
-The latter is done to enable access for IP to the Captcha and to store all automatically blocked IP addresses in a single place.
+In CSF integration mode, when some IP address is blocked by LFD, Imunify360 adds this IP address to its Graylist and then removes it from CSF’s deny/tempdeny lists.
+The latter is done to allow IP to have access to the Captcha and to store all automatically blocked IP addresses in a single place.
 Thus, no IP automatically added to CSF deny/tempdeny lists.